Building and strengthening a sense of integrity in ourselves and our children

 In my opinion, (and this is just my opinion), I truly believe that teaching children how to develop core values of responsibility, honesty and humility is just as valuable as the academic goals they strive towards at school.
 I also believe that even before children start school they can be taught, through demonstration primarily, values as complex as justice, determination and consideration.
 Teaching a toddler, for example, to share, to say sorry and to care for others can assist them in their formative years, preparing them for the steep learning curve that starting school brings.

-Our sense of integrity, our values, are the very essence of who we are, they are a set of beliefs that each of us holds, often subconsciously, that we use every day to manage our behaviours and solve our problems.
+Our sense of integrity, our values, are the very essence of who we are.
+They are a set of beliefs that each of us holds, often subconsciously, which we use every day to manage our behaviours and solve our problems.
 They are the necessary ethical standards to which we measure right from wrong, make choices and prioritise.
-Following our own set of values and leading by example our children, and anyone else for that matter, are able to watch, learn and establish for themselves what they consider to be important in life, in work, in play and in relationships with friends, family, acquaintances or strangers.
+By following our own set of values and leading by example, our children, and anyone else for that matter are able to watch, learn and establish for themselves what they consider to be important in life, in work, in play and in relationships with friends, family, acquaintances or strangers.
 Individual behaviour is shaped by the values we personally hold and it is important that we consider carefully which values we want to teach our children, when it is appropriate to introduce them and how best to assist them in developing these values as their own.

 Kindness, Courage, Resilience, Responsibility, Gratitude, Generosity, Resourcefulness, Compassion, Optimism, Patience, Commitment and Serenity